diagrams/diagrams-doc/doc/manual.rst

 .. _`cairo 2D graphics library`: http://www.cairographics.org/

-The cairo backend can produce PNG, SVG, PDF, and postscript output.
+The cairo backend can produce PNG, SVG, PDF, postscript, and animated GIF output.
 For specific information on how to make use of it, see the documentation for the `Diagrams.Backend.Cairo`:mod: module.